 Year 2: Based at the National Theater Institute, Connecticut, USA

 There are two modules in year two at NTI.
 The first module (module 4) is a 14-week intensive which offers a comprehensive training curriculum taken by all MFA students.
 The second module (module 5) offers students an option in either directing, writing, music theatre or performing.

 Module 5.
 Advanced Practice (60 Credits)

 Year 3: Based at Moscow Art Theatre School and Rose Bruford College, London, UK

 Module 6: Final Independent Project (Rose Bruford tutored)

-The final Independent Project begins with a three month study/research period at Moscow Art Theatre School in order to train, research, initiate writing for an ensemble show for performance in either London or Edinburgh which will be rehearsed in London for three months and performed on return to the UK.
+The final Independent Project begins with a three-month study/research period at Moscow Art Theatre School to train, research, initiate writing for an ensemble show for performance in either London or Edinburgh which will be rehearsed in London for three months and performed on return to the UK.
 (60 Credits).

 Impact of the programme on subject knowledge and research.

 The MA/MFA International Theatre Practice and Performance offer the opportunity for students to undertake an intensive practical investigation into contemporary performance, directing and writing, and their relationship to making new theatre and performance creation.
 In doing so, it opens up the space for the development of innovative new practice and knowledge as well as creating original fusions between cutting edge technologies, current scientific knowledge and global social and political movements through the medium of performance and theatre.